 We also believe it is imperative to effectively share information with patients and other professionals both orally and in writing.
 We have developed an exciting program to assist residents in completing their scholarly activity requirements.

-The two-part Cleveland Clinic requirement for all categorical internal medicine residents includes:
+The three-part Cleveland Clinic requirement for all categorical internal medicine residents includes:

 - Completion of a written project suitable for publication or presentation at a national meeting

-Residents can use a variety of study designs for their written projects including, but not limited to, case series, meta-analysis or clinical trial.
+Residents can use a variety of study designs for their written projects including, but not limited to, retrospective chart review, prospective study, meta-analysis or clinical trial.
 A medical education, medical history, quality improvement, or cost-effectiveness study may also be an appropriate project.

 Classes are available to residents in the medical center to help them acquire the skills necessary to complete their scholarly activity requirements and to prepare them for a lifetime of self-directed learning and enhanced competitiveness in the academic or job market arenas.

 The Clinical Scholar Program (CLINSCHOP) is a specialized, four month experience that offers selected residents interested in a career in academic medicine extra dedicated time for research.